cdezapasquale/Stripe_cohort_analysis/Readme.md

-# This is the notebook template for analizying your Stripe data 😉
+# This is the notebook template for analyzing your Stripe data 😉

 This is a baseline project that you can use to get started with Stripe data